 Masters in Creative Writing

 Traditionally, the difference between a Master of Arts (M.A.) and a Master of Fine Arts (M.F.A.) is that the former is rooted in an English department so that the emphasis is on the study of literature and how literary study informs creative work.
 An M.F.A. is a studio degree situated among M.F.A.s in the other arts (visual arts, music, etc).
 However, as you might have discovered in your research, the actual courses of study required for an M.A. vs. an M.F.A. are sometimes virtually identical and sometimes have almost nothing in common.
-Both degrees make you minimally eligible for the same academic appointments (although it should be stressed that in the current academic market no degree is meaningful without an impressive publication record) and both degrees prepare you for Ph.D. programs in creative writing (the terminal degree in the field).
+Both degrees make you minimally eligible for the same academic appointments (although it should be stressed that in the current academic market no degree is meaningful without an impressive publication record and the market is currently in a great deal of flux) and both degrees prepare you for Ph.D. programs in creative writing (the terminal degree in the field).

 One of the main benefits of our M.A. program is that our creative writers take literature courses right along with Ph.D. candidates; this means there are close relationships among students across disciplines.
 Our writers never have to fight for a seat or attention from their professors in literature courses, which admit a maximum of 15 students.
 More generally, this approach to the study of creative writing seeks to erase any divide between writer as artist and writer as reader and critical thinker.
 An M.A. in English, because of its emphasis on the study of literature, is also a good choice for students who might want to pursue a Ph.D. in Literature.